henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ### Testcases

-The detailed test case will be released after the assignment is released.
+The detailed test case will be released halfway through the assignment.
 <a name="submission-instr"></a>

 ## Submission Instructions